songmeo/advancedcpp/README.md

 <br>1.`Data(int n);`
 <br>Constructs the object and fills the container with n random items.
 <br>2.`Data();`
-<br>Constructs the object with empty container
+<br>Constructs the object with empty container.
 <br>3.`~Data();`
 <br>Destructs the object and releases all the memory occupied by the container and the items in it.
 <br>4.`voidPrintAll();`